bodzash/Eternite/README.md

-# Unnamed Game Engine
+# Apex Game Engine

-## Names (very important xD)
+## Name (very important xD)
-Engine: Nuclear, Atom
-Editor: Forge
+- Editor: Forge or Apex Studio or Apex Editor

 ## Architecture
-Engine - This is a DLL that the Runtime and Editor can link Runtime - This is an Executable that links up with the Engine Editor - Purely level/prefab editing tool
+- Engine - This is a DLL that the Runtime and Editor can link
+- Runtime - This is an Executable that links up with the Engine
+- Editor - Purely level/prefab editing tool

 ## Technologies:
 Rendering (only one):